elreydetoda/commando-vm/packer/README.md

 # CommandoVM & HashiCorp's Packer

-Welcome to the packer builder of CommandoVM - a fully automated installation of the customizable commandvm platform.
+Welcome to the packer builder of CommandoVM - a fully automated ( Beta ) installation of the customizable commandvm platform.

 ## Requirements